dqxy/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+In relational databases data is stored in tables, rows and columns.
+Each row represents a single record in the table and is made up of one or more columns.
+SQL is Structured Query Language to communicate with Relational Database Management Systems.

 - [ ] Why do tables need a `primary key`?

+A primary key is used for indexing tables and organizing data such that the primary key uniquely identifies a row.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+You need an additional table in between the tables to add relational data with unique foreign key references.

 ## Minimum Viable Product